mrksbgg/TikTokUserChanger/README.md

-# TikTokUserChanger - Telegam bot made on Pyrogram library
+# [PATCHED] TikTokUserChanger - Telegam bot made on Pyrogram library
 ### Open to contributions!
 Change your TikTok username to anything you want!
 Russian username, username with emojis, etc.